Uber’s push into on-demand recruitment is a natural progression for the gig economy

 Beyond the big-name incumbents permeating the recruitment realm, a slew of tech-infused upstarts have arrived on the scene in recent years to disrupt the billion-dollar industry.
 Job Today, for example, has raised north of $80 million for a similar proposition to Uber Works — it’s a mobile-first marketplace for matching workforce supply with demand at short notice.
 There are others, too, but what Uber has in its corner is unbridled scale, engineering talent, and brand recognition.
 Uber already claims around 4 million drivers globally, and it doesn’t take a great deal of imagination to see how Uber could leverage its existing shift-working user base in the future.
 “Finished your shift moonlighting as a driver?
 Get a few hours sleep, and then begin your day shift as a waiter!,” is one possible scenario here.

-Uber’s evolution also follows a time-honored tradition that has seen all the major tech companies start out in one niche, before branching into other areas.
-Amazon began as an online bookstore, before expanding into a digital hypermarket, cloud platform, courier service, and video-streaming heavyweight.
+Uber’s evolution also follows a time-honored tradition that has seen all the major tech companies start out in one niche before branching into other areas.
+Amazon began as an online bookstore before expanding into a digital hypermarket, cloud platform, courier service, and video-streaming heavyweight.
 Similarly, Google has long evolved beyond its roots as a search engine, with all manner of related (and unrelated) verticals now under its auspices, including digital maps, email, shopping, productivity tools, autonomous vehicles, and much more.

-For Uber, it was only a matter of time before it shook-off its shackles and stretched beyond its bread-and-butter business that has so many inherent limitations.
+For Uber, it was only a matter of time before it shook off its shackles and stretched beyond its bread-and-butter business that has so many inherent limitations.
 Not everybody wants to drive a car around all day, and not everybody wants to be driven around — but everyone needs a job, and every company needs people working for them.
 By expanding into the wider workforce, Uber has a much bigger pool of people to monetize, which can only work wonders for its bottom line.

 But perhaps more than that, Uber is following a major trend.
 The global workforce has been shifting away from “permanence” toward short-term, temporary positions.
 This has led venture capitalists to back countless platforms that are catering to this new mobile, smartphone-toting workforce, such as Deputy which helps companies manage their hourly paid workers; Shiftgig, which connect employers with short-term workers; and Jitjatjo, which matches service and hospitality businesses with temps.